Laminar versus Turbulent Blood Flow, Reynolds Number, and Relevance to Arterial Health

 Turbulent flow describes a situation where the flow pathway becomes disorganized, layers break formation, and eddy currents are formed.
-Picture a river that is rapid and windy with variable depths and many obstructions.
-In arteries, turbulent blood flow can occur where atherosclerotic plaques narrow and vary the vessel lumen (blood vessels branch) or aneurysms are encountered.
+Picture a river that is rapid and winding with variable depths and many obstructions.
+In arteries, turbulent blood flow can occur where atherosclerotic plaques narrow and vary the vessel lumen, where blood vessels branch or where aneurysms are encountered.
 The pronounced bend in the ascending aorta also creates turbulent flow.
 Turbulent flow generates sound, creating murmurs, carotid bruits and other audible diagnostic clues.

 Reynolds number is an equation that calculates laminar versus turbulent flow.
 It is expressed as follows:

 Reynolds number = [diameter x velocity x density]/ viscosity

 Laminar flow occurs at low Reynolds numbers where viscous forces are dominant, and it is characterized by smooth, constant fluid motion; turbulent flow occurs at high Reynolds numbers and is dominated by inertial forces, which tend to produce chaotic eddies, vortices and other flow instabilities.